hagzag/old.hagzag.github.com/source/_posts/2011-05-29-mount-remote-firsvia-ssh.markdown

 comments: true
 categories: [File system, ssh, fusefs]
 ---
-Well, there is nothing like a simple and easy innovative solutions to save the day -it's been around for quite a while and never really needed it until now ...
+{% img left /assets/images/OpenSSH.jpg 'SSH' %}Well, there is nothing like a simple and easy innovative solutions to save the day -it's been around for quite a while and never really needed it until now ...

 _**Use Case**_**:**